MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/pass-related-embedded-canvas-app.md

 # Pass a list of related records as data context with an embedded canvas app

-Follow these steps to add an embedded canvas app (LINK TO ARTICLE #1) and pass a list of records related to the current (main form) record as a data context to the embedded canvas app.
+Follow these steps to add an embedded canvas app and pass a list of records related to the current (main form) record as a data context to the embedded canvas app.

 > [!NOTE]
 > This feature is currently in preview. <br />